A lot of people enjoy watching professional wrestling matches, but they also like to know if they would get their money back after they quit.

 If you want to be paid to wrestle, then you have to go to a wrestling school.
 To become a wrestler, you have to get training at a wrestling school.

 You also need to sign a contract that guarantees you a certain amount of time to train and no one can move you from position to position for any reason.
-So there’s all those little aspects to consider.
+So there are all those little aspects to consider.

 Now, you could just rent some T-shirts at the local mall or buy a few pairs of discount jeans at a consignment shop.